Bringing Memory Home: A Pilot Study of Remote Sleep-Dependent Memory Assessment in Older Adults with Cognitive Concerns

 Background:

 Sleep-dependent memory consolidation (SDMC), the process by which sleep supports the transfer of memories into long-term storage, declines with age but remains underexplored in older adults with subjective cognitive decline (SCD) and mild cognitive impairment (MCI).
-Traditional SDMC assessments often lack ecological validity and are difficult to scale for this clinical population.
+Traditional SDMC assessments are typically conducted in lab settings, with limited evidence for feasibility to do these assessments at home for this clinical population.

 Objective:

 To address this, we co-designed the Sleep Memories app, which assesses overnight memory for a previously validated 32-item word-pair task.
-This pilot study explored willingness to participate, feasibility, and acceptability of the app, and various demographic, clinical, and sleep factors associated with task completion and SDMC performance in a memory clinic sample.
+This pilot study primarily explored feasibility and acceptability of the app, including willingness to participate.
+Secondarily, we explored various demographic, clinical, and subjective sleep factors associated with task completion and SDMC performance in a memory clinic sample.

 Methods: